bockp/Edge-Detection-project/edge.md

 **Equation.8: Gaussian filter [^CAN1986]**

-Several modification where done to the model in order to improve its efficiency, as the Deriche modification, allowing the model to treat an infinite extent which lead to a change of the efficiency of the Canny method according to the values considered after a Fourier transformation, leading to the development of a new fonction with only one constant parameter α (Deriche 1987) [Equation.9], or the Ding modification, able to take into account pixels under the low threshold value in order to correct the edge disruption [^DIN2001].
+Several modification where done to the model in order to improve its efficiency, as the Deriche modification, allowing the model to treat an infinite extent which lead to a change of the efficiency of the Canny method according to the values considered after a Fourier transformation, leading to the development of a new fonction with only one constant parameter α [^DER1987] [Equation.9], or the Ding modification, able to take into account pixels under the low threshold value in order to correct the edge disruption [^DIN2001].

 ![Equation.9](images/Deriche_equation.png)